quinn-lima/quinn-lima/README.md

 # Hey,

-My name is Quinn Lima.
+I'm Quinn.
 I am a full stack software engineer living in San Francisco, California.

 Here are some of the tools I use to make things: